afbreilyn/get-gif/README.md

 # GetGif
 this is a simple demo app that uses the GIPHY api for all sorts of fun times

+set up:
+- you'll need a secret key from giphy! put is in `secret.js` in the src folder

 to run:
 - `npm install`
 - `npm start`